 If your opportunity to eat involves hunting down an enormous wild animal who could easily overpower you, you better think hard about whether you want to risk becoming his dinner….
 Rather than the other way round.

-Fast forward to late 2018 and we’re still using the same basic principles of survival to navigate modern life…
+Fast forward to now and we’re still using the same basic principles of survival to navigate modern life…

 ….And to succeed in the most brutal environment of them all, business.

 Here, too, you need a deep understanding of the environment in which you operate, if you’re going to survive.